 If the frosting contains sprinkles or anything else, there will be even more palm oil.

-We picked up a random chocolate canned frosting off the shelf.
+I picked up a random chocolate canned frosting off the shelf.
 It listed 20 ingredients.
 Of them, the following were made with palm oil:

 - Palm Oil